rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <img width="726" height="414" alt="image" src="https://github.com/user-attachments/assets/b5f7eaca-8d29-4493-bba1-1ec3fa758459" />

 We can see that the subjects in the right-hand column are contributing most to our class discrepancy at the total level, but in general, these classes are fairly well balanced.
 Let's now find the least balanced subject from these to use as our modelling test subject!
+We can see from this plot that it will be either Jeremy, or Adelmo.
+But we can't tell which it is, just by looking.

-We can do this using an'L1 distance' matrix that can tell us the mean distance across all classes, between subjects.
+We can find out using an 'L1 distance' matrix which can then tell us the mean distance across all classes, between subjects.

 The L1 distance is a statistical measure that can tell us **vector-level** differences - here taking into account *all* classes for a subject - and comparing this to all classes for another subject.

 We can then select the subject with the highest mean L1 distance, as an emprically supported choice for 'most different' subject, to hold out as our test subject.
-The selected subject will be the one in our data that will be most different from our training set, and therefore most likely to be representative of a **new** subject doing the same experiment in the future.
+The selected subject will be the one in our data that will be most different from our training set, and therefore most likely to represent a **new** subject performing the same movement.

 Let's compute the subject-wise L1 distance matrix.